PrudhviBanki/react-native-pk-wifi-reborn/README.md

 });

-//connect with ssid and password method MyWifiModule.connectToWifi('ssid', 'password',) .then(() => {
+//connect with ssid and password method (isWep for iOS=true optional for Android) MyWifiModule.connectToWifi('ssid', 'password','isWep') .then(() => {

 })